 The next thing I’ve done is opening the DNS Management service for that app, then remove that URL redirects from domain.com to https://www.domain.com

-And here are the next steps I've done to make this works, so accessing https://domain.com will be redirected to https://www.domain.com.
-The same goes with any of path under https://domain.com/path and get redirected to https://www.domain.com/path.
+And here are the next steps I did to make this works, so accessing https://domain.com redirect to https://www.domain.com.
+The same goes with any path under and it redirects to .

 - Make sure the DNS Management service I used provided either ALIAS or ANAME.
 Luckily for me, the DNS Management service we use, which is DNSMadeEasy, supported the ANAME.
 Great!

-- I run heroku domains -a app_name on my Mac's terminal and saw the record for www.domain.com there along with its DNSTarget www.domain.com.herokudns.com
+- I run Heroku domains -an app_name on my Mac’s terminal and saw the record for www.domain.com there along with its DNSTarget www.domain.com.herokudns.com

 - If you are using Heroku SSL Endpoint, and you saw blah.herokussl.com, then you can continue to follow this SO answer